PHOTOS: A New Addition To The Royal Baby Album

 toggle caption

-The baby boy is seventh in the line of succession to the throne.
+The baby boy, whose name has not been made public, is seventh in the line of succession to the throne.

 Dominic Lipinski/Pool via AP